121 Comments

 (I don't think keeper distribution is overrated fwiw- I think it's hugely important)

-I think the problem folks have with Arnold specifically is that outside of the Spirit game, her shot-stopping hasn't been particularly good....and wasn't at West Ham either if you believe in the metrics.
-So when she makes handling errors like she did on the second goal yesterday, many feel that the distribution part (which has been an undeniable pro) doesn't adequately balance out the lack of prevented goals.
+I think the problem folks have with Arnold specifically is that outside of the Spirit game, we haven't seen her pull off a bunch of crazy saves.
+So, when she makes handling errors like she did on the second goal yesterday, many feel that the distribution part (which has been an undeniable pro) doesn't adequately balance out the perceived lack of prevented goals.
 What some people might fail to remember are the (at least) three different occasions this year Hogan's sloppy distribution lead directly to goals, and that's not to mention how dreadful Bella's was last season.
 Add in the fatigue over new GKs and the fact that KK marketed her as this huge international signing, and I think that's where the angst sets in.

 Expand full comment